- Take these ideas with you. Click to download and print.

 Set up camp at Sandy Pines Camping or book one of their new glamp tents for an elevated camping experience.
 You can even order a lobster dinner at their on site snack bar!

-Take a stroll along Ocean Ave. to Walker’s Point, the longtime summer home of George and Barbara Bush.
+Take a stroll along Ocean Ave. to Walker’s Point, the longtime summer home of the late George and Barbara Bush.
 There’s a scenic overlook where you can catch a glimpse of the estate, smell the salt air and hear the waves crashing.

 Visit the Rachel Carson National Wildlife Refuge, a short drive away along Port Road.
 Carson was a world-renowned marine biologist, author and environmentalist.